Chase Credit Card Points: My Epic $3,200 All-Inclusive Caribbean Vacation. Here’s How You Can Do It Too

 Chase points are valued at 1 cent each for cash back, 1.25 cents each when redeemed through the Chase Travel Portal, and anywhere from 0.3 and 6 cents each when you transfer to a travel partner.
 I got ~1.76 cents per point for my redemption through Hyatt, ($2,200/125,000 points).
 Transferring to Hyatt is an easy way to redeem Chase points for 1.5-2 cents per point.
 That’s far more than you can typically get by transferring other hotel brands.

 I wouldn’t do much different in hindsight.
 Maybe I’d use the $300 annual travel credit the Chase Sapphire Reserve offers to offset the shuttle fee of $30 per person round trip, or get the World of Hyatt Credit Card for some Hyatt points and the Discoverist status that comes with the card, but I’m waiting until I get under the Chase 5/24 rule before applying for these cards.

 Southwest Flights and The Southwest Companion Pass

-I earned over 110,000 Southwest Rapid Rewards points by meeting minimum spend requirements on both the Chase Southwest Rapid Rewards® Plus Credit Card and the Southwest Rapid Rewards® Premier Business Credit Card.
+I earned over 110,000 Southwest Rapid Rewards points by meeting minimum spend requirements on both the Southwest Rapid Rewards® Plus Credit Card and the Southwest Rapid Rewards® Premier Credit Card.
 Thanks to the help of those two bonus I earned the coveted Southwest Companion pass.
 (Note: The amount of points required to obtain the Companion Pass has increased to 125,000 points in a calendar year)